 How Snowflake Builds 1:1 ABM Experiences That Scale

-When most companies were re-thinking their marketing strategies amid a global pandemic, Snowflake was on track to become one of the fastest-growing software companies in history.
-In the (rare) case you haven't heard, Snowflake's technology delivers the Data Cloud, a global network where thousands of organizations mobilize data with near limited scale and performance.
+When most companies were rethinking their marketing strategies amid a global pandemic, Snowflake was on track to become one of the fastest-growing software companies in history.
+In the (rare) case you haven't heard, Snowflake's technology delivers the Data Cloud, a global network where thousands of organizations mobilize data with near-limited scale and performance.

 After explosive growth and an IPO, the company was faced with a new challenge: How do you continue to adapt, grow, and scale at the level needed to maintain an enterprise-level brand?